When Creditors Can Still Reach Distributed Assets

 After assets of an estate have been distributed and subject to section 14-3936, an undischarged claim not barred may be prosecuted in a proceeding against one or more distributees.
 No distributee shall be liable to claimants for amounts received as exempt property, allowance in lieu of homestead or family allowance, or for amounts in excess of the value of his distribution as of the time of distribution.

 A.R.S. § 14-3934Two protections stand out.
-First, a beneficiary cannot be held liable for more than the value of what they received at the time of distribution.
-Second, amounts received as exempt property, homestead allowance, or family allowance are completely protected from creditor claims.
+First, no one owes more than the value of what they received.
+Second, exempt property, homestead allowance, and family allowance are fully shielded from creditors.

-For families settling an estate, this statute is a reminder that proper creditor notification during probate helps protect everyone involved.
-When all claims are identified and resolved before distribution, this provision rarely comes into play.
+For families settling an estate, this is a good reminder.
+Proper creditor notice during probate helps protect everyone.
+When the personal representative takes the right steps, this rule rarely comes into play.